Mechanics & Motion

 Robert Hooke discovered that the restoring force of an elastic material is proportional to its deformation: F = kx.
 This linear relationship, explored in our Hooke’s Law simulator, underpins the behaviour of springs in series and parallel, suspension systems, and load cells.
 When a mass on a spring is released, it oscillates — this is simple harmonic motion (SHM).
 The SHM simulator shows displacement, velocity, and acceleration sinusoids together with energy graphs, making it clear how kinetic and potential energy trade places continuously.
 Real systems, however, always include damping and sometimes external driving forces.
 The Vibrations simulator covers free, damped, forced, and resonance modes for a spring-mass-damper system, a model central to machine diagnostics, vehicle suspension design, and earthquake engineering.
 Finally, the Gyroscope simulator demonstrates angular momentum, precession, and nutation — phenomena critical to navigation systems, satellites, and rotating machinery.

-Why Interactive Simulation Helps TVET Students
+Why Interactive Simulation Helps engineering education Students

 Traditional lectures present mechanics as a chain of equations on a whiteboard.
 Interactive simulators flip this approach: students can change a variable — add more mass, increase the angle, raise the damping ratio — and immediately see how the system responds.
 This trial-and-error exploration builds physical intuition that textbooks alone rarely achieve.
 Research consistently shows that interactive simulations improve conceptual understanding, particularly in physics, by making abstract force diagrams and energy curves tangible.
-For TVET students who will work with real machines, this intuition is invaluable — they learn to predict how a system will behave before they ever touch a wrench.
+For engineering students who will work with real machines, this intuition is invaluable — they learn to predict how a system will behave before they ever touch a wrench.

 Explore Other Categories